Azure-Samples/sql-database-dotnet-manage-recover-or-restore-db/README.md

 extensions:
 - services: Sql
 - platforms: dotnet
+description: "Azure SQL sample for managing point in time restore and recover a deleted SQL Database."
 ---

 # Getting started with recover and restore operations for SQL databases in C# #